-Chapter 2: Introduction
+Chapter 1.
+Introduction

-2.1 Overview of the Router
+1.1 Overview of the Router

-The TL-R480T Enterprise Broadband Router possesses excellent throughput and driving load capability, which more than meets the requirements for Internet cafés and small/medium/sizable enterprises with volumes of users, making more efficient communication.
-The superior performance will bring you a full-new experience of a non-bottle-neck network.
+The TL-R4000 Enterprise Broadband Router possesses excellent throughput and driving load capability, which consumedly meets the requirements from Internet café and small/medium/sizable enterprise with volumes of users, making a more expedite communication.
+The superior performance will bring you full-new experience of a non-bottle-neck network.

-TL-R480T Enterprise Broadband Router makes plenty of applications become a reality.
-It can be used for constructing intranet FTP, WEB, and Mail server, etc, more inaccessibly.
-It features network game ports, MSN audio conversation and special application settings.
-Additionally, it provides bandwidth control, VLAN and Port Mirror, providing much more additional value to your network.
+TL-R4000 Enterprise Broadband Router makes plenty of applications become a reality.
+It can be used for constructing intranet FTP, WEB, and Mail server, etc. Inaccessibly, it features network game ports opened, MSN audio conversation and special application setting, providing much more additional value to your network.

-Featuring firewall and VPN Passthrough, the TL-R480T Enterprise Broadband Router resists most common Internet attacks and ensures secure data connectivity and transmission over the Internet.
+Featuring firewall and VPN Passthrough, the TL-R4000 Enterprise Broadband Router resists most common Internet attacks and ensures secure data connectivity and transmission over the Internet.
+And the expansion slot for fiber module, sharing with WAN Port, brings an additional solution for fiber access.

-TL-R480T Enterprise Broadband Router is easy-to-manage.
+TL-R4000 Enterprise Broadband Router is easy-to-manage.
 Quick Setup is supported and friendly help messages are provided for every step.
 So you can configure it quickly and share Internet access, files and fun comfortably.

-2.2 Features
+1.2 Features

-- > Complies with IEEE802.3, IEEE802.3u standards - > Built in 4-port 10/100Mbps switch - > Ethernet connection to a WAN device, such as a Cable modem or DSL modem - Shares data and Internet access for the network, connecting Internet through PPPoE on demand and disconnecting when idle - > Support Port Bandwidth Control, Port Mirror, Port-based VLAN for LAN ports - > Built-in NAT and DHCP server supporting static IP address distributing - Provides 802.1x authentication for WAN port - > Supports Virtual Server, Port Triggering, and DMZ host - Built-in firewall supporting IP address filtering, Domain Name filtering, and MAC address filtering - Supports connecting/disconnecting Internet at a specified time of day - Supports access control, allowing parents and network administrators to establish restricted access policies based on the time of day for children or staff - Supports TCP/IP, PPPoE, DHCP, ICMP, NAT, SNTP - > Supports UPnP, Dynamic DNS, Static Routing, VPN pass-through - Supports Traffic Statistics - Supports ICMP-FLOOD, UDP-FLOOD, TCP-SYN-FLOOD filter - Ignores Ping packets from WAN or LAN ports
+- > Complies with IEEE802.3, IEEE802.3u standards - > Built in 4-port 10/100Mbps switch - > Ethernet connection to a WAN device, such as a Cable modem or DSL modem - > One expansion slot for fiber module, sharing with WAN port, supports fiber access. - > Shares data and Internet access for the network, connecting Internet through PPPoE on demand and disconnecting when idle - > Support Port Bandwidth Control, Port Mirror, Port-based VLAN for LAN ports - > Built-in NAT and DHCP server supporting static IP address distributing - > Provides 802.1x authentication for WAN port - > Supports Virtual Server, Port Triggering, and DMZ host - Built-in firewall supporting IP address filtering, Domain Name filtering, and MAC address filtering - Supports connecting/disconnecting Internet at a specified time of day - > Supports access control, allowing parents and network administrators to establish restricted access policies based on the time of day for children or staff - Supports TCP/IP, PPPoE, DHCP, ICMP, NAT, SNTP - > Supports UPnP, Dynamic DNS, Static Routing, VPN pass-through - > Supports Traffic Statistics - > Supports ICMP-FLOOD, UDP-FLOOD, TCP-SYN-FLOOD filter - Ignores Ping packets from WAN or LAN ports

 - Supports firmware upgrade

 - > Supports Remote and Web management

-- Rack-mountable steel case
+- Standard 19-inc rack-mountable steel case

-2.3 Panel Layout
+1.3 Panel Layout

-2.3.1 The Front Panel
+1.3.1 The Front Panel

-The front panel of the TL-R480T consists of several LED indicators, which is designed to indicate connections.
-Viewed from left to right.
-Table 2-1 describes the LEDs on the front panel of the router.
+The front panel of the TL-R4000 consists of several LED indicators, which is designed to indicate connections.
+Viewed from left, Table 1-1 describes the LEDs on the front panel of the router.

-Figure 2-1: Front Panel sketch
+Figure 1-1 Front Panel sketch

-Name Action Description Daywar Not lit No Power Power Lit up Power on M1 Not lit The router works properly M1 and M2 are flashing IVI I Lit up The router has a hardware error synchronously, the router M2 Not lit The router has a hardware error is restoring the factory Lit up The router has a hardware error default settings.
-Flashing The router works properly Not lit There is no device linked to the corr esponding port Link/Act Lit up There is a device linked to the corresponding port but no activity Flashing There is an active device linked to the corresponding port 100M Not lit The linked device is running at 10M bps TOOM Lit up The linked device is running at 100M Иbps
+Name Action Descrip otion Power Not lit The router is power on rowei Lit up The router is power off M1 Not lit The router works properly M1 and M2 are flashing IVI I Lit up The router has a hardware error Not lit The router has a hardware error synchronously, the router is restoring the factory default M2 Lit up The router has a hardware error settings.
+Flashing The router works properly Journays.
+Not lit There is no device linked to the corresponding port Link/Act Lit up There is a device linked to th activity e corresponding port but no Flashing There is an active device linked to the corresponding port Spood Not lit The linked device is running at 10Mbps Speed Lit up The linked device is running at 100Mbps

-The LEDs description
+Table 1-1 The LEDs description